norse/norse/docs/pages/development.md

 Therefore, it is natural that the `LIFCell` *references* the functional part, which is indeed the case: all the functional components are re-used in their modular counterparts.

 When implementing a new module, it is therefore important to realize that the **functional parts should be implemented first**.
-Once that part is built and tested, the module can be built which, at this point, should be rather straight-forward boilerplate code.
+Once that part is built and tested, the module can be built which, at this point, should be rather straightforward boilerplate code.

 ### Import shortcuts
 It is also worth mentioning that importing `norse.torch.module.LIFCell` is rather tedious.